Atlas200dk/sdk-ezdvpp/README.md

 The EZDVPP encapsulates the DVPP APIs to simplify the calls.
 The main functions include:

-Image format conversion \(including YUV to JPG, YUV to H.264, and JPEG to YUV\), image cropping, and image resizing.
+Image format conversion \(including YUV to JPG, and JPEG to YUV\), image cropping, and image resizing.

 The methods of using EZDVPP APIs are as follows:

 -   Image format conversion

     -  Convert YUV data streams obtained by the camera into JPG data streams.

         ```
         // Interface usage example: YUV-to-JPG conversion